 Dear Mostafa,

-Immediate reply to query would be yes, it is unlawful to terminate any worker on the spot.
-If the misconduct of the employee is serious then employer should order domestic enquiry.
-If the misconduct is proved, then worker may be terminated.
+Immediate reply to the query would be yes, it is unlawful to terminate any worker on the spot.
+If the misconduct of the employee is serious, then the employer should order a domestic enquiry.
+If the misconduct is proved, then the worker may be terminated.
 Nevertheless, there are practical difficulties in implementation.
-If this legal process is followed in letter and spirit then at the construction site, you need to have a dedicated room for conducting the enquiries.
-In Indian context, it is beyond anyone's imagination.
+If this legal process is followed in letter and spirit, then at the construction site, you need to have a dedicated room for conducting the enquiries.
+In the Indian context, it is beyond anyone's imagination.

-The downside of the instant delivery of justice is that innocent person may not get chance to prove his point.
+The downside of the instant delivery of justice is that an innocent person may not get a chance to prove his point.
 It vitiates the work atmosphere.
-But then construction companies have to handle far larger issues and hardly they have time to think human as valuable asset of the business.
+But then construction companies have to handle far larger issues and hardly have time to consider humans as a valuable asset of the business.

-As a via media, you may give show cause notice to the worker and ask for explanation.
+As a via media, you may give a show cause notice to the worker and ask for an explanation.
 If the explanation is not satisfactory, you may terminate the employee.
-If you do this, you will have at least some documentation at hand.
+By doing this, you will have at least some documentation at hand.

-By the way, why the need was felt to ask the legality of the termination of construction worker?
-As such they are short in number and even if you remove them, they get the job somewhere else.
-Thinking that such person(s) could raise industrial dispute is stretching one's imagination to the unreasonable level.
+By the way, why was there a need to ask about the legality of the termination of construction workers?
+As such, they are in short supply, and even if you remove them, they can find jobs elsewhere.
+Thinking that such persons could raise an industrial dispute stretches one's imagination to an unreasonable level.

-Last but not the least, why bother about workers when your industry is known for on-spot removal of the managers also?
-Though I am making bit sweeping statement, but then in the construction sector, bulldozers are used for construction activity as much for bulldozing people.
+Last but not least, why bother about workers when your industry is known for on-the-spot removal of managers as well?
+Though I am making a sweeping statement, in the construction sector, bulldozers are used for construction activities as much as for bulldozing people.
 Therefore, be as it may and move on!

 Thanks,